gernest/zunicode/README.md

 For some reason it is not possible to define some other characters using `'界'`, so I have used the character's hex values instead.

+Many functions in the go unicode package are found in pairs , one for byte slice and one for strings.
+Since there is no concept of strings in zig, I have intentionally omitted the string functions and only port operations over byte slice `[] const u8` or `[]u8`.